As an amazon associate, we earn from qualifying purchases.

 Trick training horses isn’t impossible.
 Teaching a horse to fetch a ball, a hat, or any object on command is possible- it just takes practice and patience!

 In this article, I’ll walk you through the steps I use to trick train horses to retrieve objects on command.
 Teaching a horse to pick up an object and bring it to you is a great “party trick,” and once your horse has learned the trick well, you can even use the same training to teach your horse to pick up dropped items with its teeth and pass them to you while you are mounted.

 With frequent, short sessions you can have your horse picking up and retrieving items in a matter of days.
-In this article, we’ll use a clicker & treat as the behavior reinforcement method.
+It’s the perfect activity for bonding with your horse when it’s too cold to ride, or keeping them from going stir crazy while on veterinarian-ordered stall rest.
+In this article, we’ll use a clicker & horse treats as the behavior reinforcement method.
 You can have success training with reward alone, but the clicker will speed up training significantly by allowing you to “mark” the exact behavior you are rewarding.

 If your long-term goal is teaching your horse to pick up or fetch something, begin by teaching them to “give” something.
 Once the horse understands the reward is earned by giving you the object, they’ll train themselves to retrieve any object in order to give it to you.

 Step By Step Instructions for Teaching a Horse to Fetch: